Norodom Sihamoni: Languages

 Besides his native Khmer, Sihamoni speaks Czech fluently, being the only ruling monarch in the world to do so.
 The king is also fluent in French and is a conversational speaker of English and Russian.
 He has basic fluency in Mandarin as well.

+Health

+On 18 April 2026, Sihamoni underwent surgery for prostate cancer in a hospital in Beijing.
+He was discharged on 1 May 2026.

 Filmography

 Then-Prince Sihamoni during the 1960s and 1990s starred in a few films, mainly directed by his father, who was a prolific film-maker.
 He has also been the subject of documentaries and directed a few films himself.